A Tale of Four Cities

 Tanach is not opposed to cities as such.
 Their anti-type is Jerusalem, home of the Divine Presence.
 But that, at this stage of history, lies long in the future.

 Perhaps the most relevant distinction for us today is the one made by the sociologist Ferdinand Tonnies, Gemeinschaft (community) and Gesellschaft (society).
 Community is marked by face-to-face relationships in which people know, and accept responsibility for, one another.
 Society, in Tonnies’ analysis, is an impersonal environment where people come together for individual gain, but remain essentially strangers to one another.

 In a sense, the Torah project is to sustain Gemeinschaft – strong face-to-face communities – even within cities.
 For it is only when we relate to one another as persons, as individuals bound together in shared covenant, that we avoid the sins of the city, which are today what they always were: sexual license, the worship of the false gods of wealth and power, the treatment of people as commodities, and the idea that some people are worth more than others.

 That is Babel, then and now, and the result is confusion and the fracturing of the human family.

 - What do you think the sin of the builders of the Tower of Bavel was?

-- Do you think cities today support the point made by Rabbi Sacks about the potential for evil in cities?
+- Do you think cities today support the argument made in this essay about the potential for evil in cities?